Cimzia (Certolizumab Pegol)

 • A bump or open sore that doesn't heal

-• Severe rash, hives, or allergic reactions
+• Severe rash, hives, or other signs of allergic reactions

 • Swollen face, hands, feet